aiha-lab/sqil/README.md

 This repository contains the **implementation of *Saliency-Aware Quantized Imitation Learning for Efficient Robotic Control (SQIL)***, accepted to **ICCV 2025**.
+It provides fine-tuning pipelines for adapting OpenVLA models on the LIBERO benchmark datasets using the SQIL framework.

 <p align="center">
   <img src="https://aiha-lab.github.io/sqil/assets/fig_1.PNG" alt="SQIL Teaser" width="85%">